 Schools are responsible for emptying the green bins into the dumpster as often as necessary.

 Once or twice per week, depending on the amount of paper and cardboard generated at each school, the dumpster will be emptied by WMI.
-The frequency of collection can be changed according to the needs of each school.

 Beverage Container Recycling

 As of October 2013, all beverage containers, (plastic/aluminum) and #10 tin cans (child nutrition) can be placed directly in the dumpster along with paper and cardboard.
 The 96 gallon (rolling) containers are no longer used and can be cleaned and re-purposed for other needs at each school.

 20- and/or 32-gallon beverage container recycling bins for use inside the schools will also be provided depending on need.
 Drum liners should be used for the 20- and 32-gallon beverage container recycling bins in order to minimize the amount of cleaning required.
 Each school is responsible for supplying drum liners.
 Drum Liners should not be placed in the recycle dumpster.